 Historically, we licensed our software primarily under perpetual licenses, but over time we transitioned from perpetual licenses to subscriptions.
-However, during the three months ended June 30, 2018 we sold a \$4.4 million perpetual software license to the U.S. Air Force.
-As a result, revenue from our perpetual software licenses was 7.5% and 4.0% of our total revenue for the three and six months ended June 30, 2018, respectively.
-Revenue from our perpetual software licenses was 0.2% and 0.6% of our total revenue for the three and six months ended June 30, 2017, respectively.
+As a result, revenue from our perpetual software licenses during the three months ended September 30, 2018 was less than 1.0% of our total revenue.
+However, during the nine months ended September 30, 2018, we sold a \$4.4 million perpetual software license to the U.S. Air Force.
+Therefore, revenue from our perpetual software licenses was 2.7% of our total revenue for the nine months ended September 30, 2018.
+Revenue from our perpetual software licenses was less than 1.0% of our total revenue for the three and nine months ended September 30, 2017.

-We generally charge subscription fees on a per-user basis.
+We generally charge subscription fees on a per-user basis and, to a lesser degree, non-user based single application licenses.
 We bill customers and collect payment for subscriptions to our platform in advance on a monthly, quarterly or annual basis.
 In certain instances, we have had customers pay their entire contract up front.